 Valérie Grenier burst onto the international ski racing scene when she captured a bronze medal at the 2015 World Junior Championships.
 A few years later, at 21, she competed in her first Olympic Games at PyeongChang 2018, starting in the giant slalom, super-G, downhill, and alpine combined.

-The native of St. Isidore, Ontario embraced the full World Cup circuit, racing in both tech and speed disciplines, capturing three top-30 results in the 2017-18 season, including a 15th place in the Alpine Combined in Lenzerheide, SUI, and has gone on to have multiple top-10 finishes since.
+The native of St. Isidore, Ontario, embraced the full World Cup circuit, racing in both tech and speed disciplines, capturing three top-30 results in the 2017-18 season, including a 15th place in the Alpine Combined in Lenzerheide, SUI.

-After injuries kept her out of the 2018-19 and 2019-20 seasons, “Val” returned to snow with a vengeance in 2020-21, skiing to four top-30 finishes, highlighted by a 13th place finish in Courchevel’s, FRA giant slalom.
-She carried on the success in 2021-22, catapulting herself from top-30 into the top-10 three times, with a personal best finish of 4th in giant slalom in Kranjska Gora, SLO just 0.08 seconds off the podium.
-She anticipates making her return to speed races in the 2022-23 season.
+After injuries kept her out of the 2018-19 and 2019-20 seasons, “Val” returned to snow with a vengeance in 2020-21, skiing to four top-30 finishes.
+She carried on the success in 2021-22, catapulting herself from the Top 30 into the Top 10 three times, including a fourth-place finish in giant slalom in Kranjska Gora, SLO, just 0.08 seconds off the podium.

-Looking ahead to the future, Grenier is extremely excited for the idea of women’s FIS World Cup alpine races at her home hill of Mont-Tremblant in 2023 and beyond.
+Looking ahead to the future, Grenier is extremely excited about the women’s FIS World Cup alpine races at her home hill of Mont-Tremblant in 2023 and beyond.

 Sign up for Alpine Canada news to get team updates, race results and be the first to hear about special events and offers.